Cleanshooter/reactgoyo/README.md

-#ReactGoYo
+# ReactGoYo

-A yeoman generator for react go.
+A yeoman generator for reactGo.

 Under development.